-The capital gains taxes you save from giving directly means more goes to support charities.
+The capital gains taxes you potentially save from giving directly means more goes to support charities.

-Because you receive the full tax deduction, you’ll see significant savings on your income tax returns.
+Because you receive the full tax deduction, you may see significant savings on your income tax returns.

 IRS statistics show that most people give from cash, even though their wealth is held in non-cash assets*.